Congressional District # 07

 In 1999, a citizen's petition requested that the U.S. Environmental Protection Agency (EPA) assess the site and determine if it could be listed on the National Priorities List (NPL).
 Based on its hazard ranking score, EPA proposed listing the site in December 2000.
 The site was added to the NPL in September 2002.
 EPA signed an administrative order on consent (AOC) with Xcel Energy on November 14, 2003, to complete an investigation of the site, called a Superfund Remedial Investigation and Feasibility Study (RI/FS).
 Previous investigatory work was used to streamline the RI/FS.

-The RI sampling started in April of 2005.
-The RI report was submitted to EPA in June 2006, and was finalized by EPA in October 2007.
-The FS report was submitted to EPA in October 2007, and EPA approved the FS Report in December 2008.
+Xcel Energy started the RI sampling in April of 2005 and subsequently developed and submitted an RI Report and an FS Report.
+EPA approved the RI Report in October 2007 and the FS Report in December 2008.
 In addition, Xcel Energy conducted an innovative technology study at the site in the deep aquifer through the EPA SITE program.
 This site demo was completed in summer 2007.

 Since fall 2000, Xcel Energy has been implementing an interim cleanup action which removes (pumps out) coal tar from the groundwater beneath its property, separates it from the water, and allows it to be transported offsite for proper disposal.
 In May 2002, Xcel Energy implemented a second interim response to eliminate a coal tar seep in Kreher Park.